aviaryan/awesome-no-login-web-apps/README.md

-# Awesome Web Softwares
+# Awesome Web Apps (that work without login)

 [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

-A list of awesome web softwares.
+Curated list of awesome web apps that work without requesting you to create an account.
-[Softwares](https://en.wikipedia.org/wiki/Outline_of_software) ([Application Softwares](https://en.wikipedia.org/wiki/Application_software)) are things that you install on your computer to get a job done.
-This list presents web alternatives for common type of softwares.

-From Wikipedia:

-> An application program (app or application for short) is a computer program designed to perform a group of coordinated functions, tasks, or activities for the benefit of the user.
-Examples of an application include a word processor, a spreadsheet, an accounting application, a web browser, a media player, an aeronautical flight simulator, a console game or a photo editor.

 ##### Important

-In most application softwares, you are not required to have an account to use them.
-Therefore this lists focuses on web softwares that allow usage **without user registration**.
+The web apps linked in this list provide most of their core features without login.
-Websites that require registration have only been included if they provide much more features with respect to sites without registration.
+Some websites that require registration have also been included in this list because of lack of a proper alternative.
-They have been tagged with `[Account]` in this list.
+They have been tagged with `[Account]` in their listing.

 ## Contents